Richard Hoover: Uncovering the ‘soul’ of an engraving

 In “A Vindication of the Rights of Women” (1792), Mary Wollstonecraft lashed out, asking readers whether French or Italian women, like their English counterparts, had confined themselves to domestic life.
 Never!
 England, she concluded, was badly lagging!

 Wollstonecraft and others believed to their core that travel, particularly to France and to Italy’s ancient Roman sites, would bring them enlightenment, a sure cure for the homespun doldrums and ignorance caused by the repression of women.
 Lady Anna Miller pointed in sorrow and disgust to the “many prejudices and littlenesses of thinking which insensibly have taken so deep a root in our (women’s) minds … “ It was, after all, the Age of Enlightenment and English women felt they had been excluded.

 And so, enter Lady Charlotte, determined to measure up.
 Shorn of all “littlenesses,” she is armed and shining with powers conferred by Minerva.
 Her portrait is but one of many showing English women basking in Greek-Roman tradition, basking in the anticipation of education, travel and freedom — blessings that men had long enjoyed, that only the pursuit of classical traditions could bring.

 Soon, the continent and its ancient wonders would cease to be a males-only preserve, as it had been for husband John Talbot in his bachelor days.
 English women would make the “Grand Tour” in growing numbers, recording their adventures in pencil, paint and prose, even publishing travel accounts on their return.

 Alas, I cannot tell if Lady Charlotte, who died at age 50, was ever among them.

-Richard Hoover is a retired Foreign Service officer (1969-95) who resides in southern Warren County.
+Richard Hoover, a retired Foreign Service officer, resides in southern Warren County.